 British Airways is not necessarily more expensive than easyJet or Ryanair

 BA actually looks worse than it should be for the Rome and Berlin examples, because the experiment was done assuming ‘hand baggage only’.
 British Airways would have allowed a free suitcase, which the easyJet and Ryanair flights would not.
-(BA is also more generous in its hand baggage allowance.)

 For Barcelona, the BBC has compared BA’s experimental ‘hand baggage only’ fare from Gatwick.